trpc-group/trpc-mcp-go/README.md

 }
 ```

-### 3. How to dynamically filter tools based on user context?
+### 3. How to dynamically filter tools, prompts, and resources based on user context?

-The library provides a powerful tool filtering system that works with HTTP header extraction to enable dynamic access control.
-You can filter tools based on user context such as roles, permissions, client version, or any other criteria.
+The library provides a powerful filtering system that works with HTTP header extraction to enable dynamic access control.
+You can filter tools, prompts, and resources based on user context such as roles, permissions, client version, or any other criteria.

 #### Basic Context-Based Filtering

-Use `WithToolListFilter` combined with `WithHTTPContextFunc` to filter tools based on user context (e.g., roles, permissions, version, etc.):
+Use filtering options combined with `WithHTTPContextFunc` to filter tools, prompts, and resources based on user context (e.g., roles, permissions, version, etc.):

 ```go
 package main